Cuba deal rollback: Trump says he’s nixing Obama’s ‘one-sided’ pact

 U.S. airlines and cruise ships will still be allowed to continue service to the island.

 The U.S. Embassy in Havana, which reopened in August 2015, will remain as a full-fledged diplomatic outpost.
-Trump isn't overturning Obama's decision to end the "wet foot, dry foot" policy that allowed most Cuban migrants who made it onto U.S. soil to stay and eventually become legal permanent residents.
+Trump also isn't overturning Obama's decision to end the "wet foot, dry foot" policy that allowed most Cuban migrants who made it onto U.S. soil to stay and eventually become legal permanent residents.

-Also not expected are any changes to U.S. regulations governing what items Americans can bring back from Cuba, including the rum and cigars produced by state-run enterprises.

 Trump affirmed in his speech that the U.S. embassy would remain open, in hopes the two countries can forge a “better path.”
 But he said his administration would enforce the ban on tourism and the embargo, and would not lift sanctions until the regime releases all political prisoners and schedules free and internationally supervised elections.